 Butcher’s Daughter was one of the early trendsetters in the all-day café craze with its juices, veggie-focused menu and Instagram-friendly vibes.
 Now it’s been temporarily transformed into Butcher’s Bodegas offering produce, basic pantry items and miraculously, toilet paper and hand sanitizer.
 Hours are 9am-9pm daily with delivery available until 9pm pickup available until 8pm.

 This Lebanese-inspired cafe is selling bread from the popular She Wolf Bakery as well as pita from its window.
-If your sweet tooth has a hankering, there are cakes and cookies for sale, too.
+If your sweet tooth has a hankering, there are cakes and cookies for sale in addition to their usual coffee, sandwich and salad options.
 They open until about 6 or 7pm daily.

 A longtime favorite amongst barbecue fans, Hill Country was always more popular for its barbecue than the market part of its name.
 While the restaurant’s dining room is closed, you can buy meats, sausage, fresh produce and even adult beverages to go in the temporary market (if you don't feel like cooking, prepared meals are available for takeout).
 They’re also offering a “No Touch Drop-Off/Pick Up” option to be extra cautious.

 Some of the most pristine seafood in the city is served at this Brooklyn favorite (also featured on our EAT List, aka the best 100 restaurants in New York City).
 While you won’t be able to sit down for a lobster roll or a dozen oysters, there will be plenty of fresh seafood on sale daily from noon-7pm.